Uniform price auction with quantity constraints

 Consider an auction in which $m$ units of a good are up for sale to two bidders.
-Bidder $i$ for $i = 1, 2$ values each unit of the good at $v_i > 0 $ up to his/her quantity constraint $q_i > 0$, but attach no value for units exceeding $q_i$.
-That is, bidder $i$ has a constant marginal value of $v_i$ up to $q_i$, and zero afterwards.
+Bidder $i$ for $i=1, 2$ has a constant marginal value $v_i > 0$ up to his/her quantity constraint $q_i > 0$, but attaches no value afterward.
 Assume without loss of generality that $v_1 \geq v_2$.
 Assume also that $q_1 + q_2 > m$ since the problem is trivial otherwise.

 Each bidder submits one bid for his/her demand.
 Let $b_i$ denote bidder $i$'s bid.
 The auction adopts the uniform pricing rule and the price is set to the lowest winning bid (a.k.a. the last accepted bid).
 Hence, when $b_1 > b_2$, the price is set to $b_1$ if $q_1 \geq m$, and set to $b_2$ if $q_1 < m$.
 The case when $b_1 < b_2$ can be similarly described.
 Lastly, when $b_1 = b_2$, the price is set to this common bid of $b_1 = b_2$.